open-guides/og-aws/README.md

 -	**IPv4 vs IPv6:** For a long time S3 only supported IPv4 at the default endpoint `https://BUCKET.s3.amazonaws.com`.
 However, [as of Aug 11, 2016](https://aws.amazon.com/blogs/aws/now-available-ipv6-support-for-amazon-s3/) it now supports both IPv4 & IPv6!
 To use both, you have to [enable dualstack](http://docs.aws.amazon.com/AmazonS3/latest/dev/dual-stack-endpoints.html) either in your preferred API client or by directly using this url scheme `https://BUCKET.s3.dualstack.REGION.amazonaws.com`.
 This extends to S3 Transfer Acceleration as well.
 -	**S3 event notifications:** S3 can be configured to send an [SNS notification](https://aws.amazon.com/blogs/aws/introducing-the-amazon-simple-notification-service/), [SQS message](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/Welcome.html), or [AWS Lambda function](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html) on [bucket events](http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html).
 -   💸Limit your individual users (or IAM roles) to the minimal required S3 locations, and catalog the “approved” locations.
 Otherwise, S3 tends to become the dumping ground where people put data to random locations that are not cleaned up for years, costing you big bucks.
+- If a bucket is deleted in S3, it can take up to 10 hours before a bucket with the same name can be created again. ([discussion](https://forums.aws.amazon.com/thread.jspa?threadID=37532))

 ### S3 Gotchas and Limitations